msssk/dgrid/demos/laboratory/README.md

 ### `FeatureGrid`

-Like the `ColumnGrid` widget this is a templated widget that encapsulates not only the grid, but also its store.
+Like the `ColumnGrid` widget this is a templated widget that encapsulates not only the grid but also its store.
 Logic is also included to prevent incompatible configurations (e.g. `OnDemandGrid` with `drid/extensions/Pagination`).

 #### API